adrianmrozo/ds/reports/project3.md

 Commands used in the research for this task.
 Saved here for future use:

--  Created a account on docker hub and login in terminal via:
+-  Created an account on docker hub and login in terminal via:
 ``docker login`` and credentials
 - shorten command line standard line via `export PS1="\u$ "`